ceterumnet/AlpacaHub/README.md

 I believe is pretty straight forward and easy to understand.

 #### Interfaces
-There are 5 key "interfaces" defined as abstract c++ classes for Alpaca Hub as it sits today:
+There are 6 key "interfaces" defined as abstract c++ classes for Alpaca Hub as it sits today:
 - Camera
 - Filterwheel
 - Telescope
 - Focuser
+- Rotator
 - Switch

 The interface generally mimics what Alpaca / ASCOM prescribe.